polterguy/lizzie/README.md

 to your CLR code.
 This arguably makes Lizzie the smallest (useful) programming language on the planet, if you ignore languages such as _"brainfuck"_, arguably created more or less as a joke.

+The Lizzie tokenizer also contains only 7 different tokens.
+There are no operators in the language, and only one type of statements, which are _"functions"_, that all have the same signature.

 ## How fast is Lizzie